-*twiddle – a highly technique action that only experienced photograpers use …
+*twiddle – a highly skilled technique that only experienced photographers use …

 Aperture: I want everything sharp so I need to close the aperture down a bit – f8?
 No, its a wide angle lens on a full frame camera so a bit less will do.

 Shutter speed: the camera is set to aperture priority so let’s just check the shutter speed the camera has chosen for me is short enough for a sharp picture.
 Shorter than 1/60?
 Fine.